DynaJoshy/DynaJoshy/README.md

 - 👋 Hi, I’m @DynaJoshy
-- 👀 I’m interested in less lines of code:)

 - 🌱 I’m currently learning php
 - 💞️ I’m looking to collaborate with web developers and build web apps